ajdafeta/knowledgehelper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

-## Support
+## Roadmap

-For questions or issues, please contact your system administrator or IT support team.
+- Evaluation and Monitoring
+- Improve chat intelligence
+- Improve response formatting
+- Multi-language support
+- Voice integration